 When planning a large meeting, event or tradeshow, every detail is meticulously thought out.
 But what about the area that everyone is walking on – the actual show floor?
-The MICE blog reported on a sleek combination of technology and sustainability that works to engage participants, give insight to planners and create renewable energy.
-Keep reading for an excerpt from the blog and start thinking about the value it can provide for your next big endeavour.
+The MICE blog reported on a sleek combination of technology and sustainability that works to engage participants, give insight to planners, and create renewable energy.
+Keep reading for an excerpt from the blog and start thinking about the value it can provide for your next big endeavor.

 There is one thing sustainability and technology need but planners are still straggling with – engagement.
 How can we communicate sustainability to our attendees in a fun and engaging way?
 How can we use technology to collect data without being too intrusive?

 There is simple answer to this question and it’s Pavegen.